 Workers’ compensation claims are generally fact-dominated.
 In order to prevail, the injured employee normally needs the services of a skilled, experienced attorney.
 The trusted attorneys at E. Stewart Jones Hacker Murphy have decades of experience handling workers’ compensation cases throughout New York State.
 When you need a legal team that delivers results, look no further.
 Our lawyers always offer a free initial consultation to review your workers’ compensation case and answer all of your questions, confidentially.

 We regularly advise working men and women of their legal rights and serve clients in the Albany region as well as throughout Upstate New York, from Poughkeepsie to Utica to Saratoga Springs and beyond.
 We also know how to properly prepare third-party liability claims if someone other than your employer is responsible for your injury.
 Contact us today to schedule a free consultation.
-We can meet you at any of our four regional offices located in Albany, Latham, Troy, Saratoga Springs, or at a location more convenient for you.
+We can meet you at any of our four regional offices located in Albany, Schenectady, Troy, Saratoga Springs, or at a location more convenient for you.